-In the case of Micronoma founders Rob Knight, PhD, Sandrine Miller-Montgomery, PharmD, PhD, and Greg Poore, MD/PhD candidate, the team is equal parts biologic and computational scientific backgrounds, with proven business acumen to round things out.
+In the case of Micronoma founders Rob Knight, PhD, Sandrine Miller-Montgomery, PharmD, PhD, and Greg Sepich-Poore, PhD and MD candidate, the team is equal parts biologic and computational scientific backgrounds, with proven business acumen to round things out.
 When combined, the threesome delivers the experience needed to take cancer detection to the next level.

 It would be easy to simply label the team a spinoff of the UCSD team that analyzed data for 33 cancer types from a large database.
 While true, certain stars had to align before their vision could become reality.

 In fact—if it weren’t for the tenacity of Sepich-Poore, the team’s youngest member (27 years old at the time of this post)—Micronoma might not have found flight when it did in 2019.
 Attending a microbiome conference in 2017, Sepich-Poore approached Miller-Montgomery to discuss his proposal to study the cancer microbiome under Knight within Knight’s Center for Microbiome Innovation (CMI) at UCSD.
 Miller-Montgomery was CMI’s executive director at the time and was well practiced at politely deflecting such proposals, which numbered too many to count and most of the time is driven by a “star stuck” motivation.